lowlydba/incident-io-action/README.md

 ### CI/CD Testing

 The CI workflow includes end-to-end testing with a real incident.io instance.
-To enable this in your fork, you'll need to add the following repository secrets:
+To enable this in your fork, you'll need to add the following repository secret:

 - `INCIDENT_IO_TOKEN` - Your incident.io API token

+The E2E tests use the default alert source config ID (`01GW2G3V0S59R238FAHPDS1R66`).
+If you want to use a different alert source, you can optionally add:

-- `INCIDENT_IO_ALERT_SOURCE_ID` - Your alert source config ID
+- `INCIDENT_IO_ALERT_SOURCE_ID` - Your custom alert source config ID

 The E2E tests will: